open-policy-agent/opa/docs/docs/docker-authorization.md

 docker run hello-world
 ```

-### 11. Change the user to "alice" and re-run the container.
+### 11. Change the user to "alice" and re-run the container

 ```shell
 cat > ~/.docker/config.json <<EOF